 When you visit, you’ll want to take in nature at its best by bicycling through the rolling countryside.
 Or hop on the open road and drive the Marshall County Barn Quilt Trail—a series of beautiful murals painted in traditional quilt patterns on the sides of the barns, businesses, and downtown areas throughout the county—no two are the same.
 Walk through verdant nature parks, try delicious local cuisine, and remember: It takes time to unwind.

-Spend some time in the heart of town shopping for souvenirs, relaxing on the beach, or just taking in the sights and sounds of beautiful Lake Maxinkuckee.
+Spend some time in the heart of town shopping for souvenirs, visiting the Culver Academies, relaxing on the beach, or just taking in the sights and sounds of beautiful Lake Maxinkuckee.

 Home to the Marshall County Blueberry Festival, which celebrated its 50th anniversary in 2016, Plymouth is perfect for visitors who enjoy relaxation and treating themselves to peace and quiet.
 A stay at Swan Lake Resort promises gorgeous views and quaint coziness in their hotel rooms, cabins, cottages, and villas.